curcioprojects

 Art Insiders Q & A: Thursday, October 26; 6 – 8pm.
 If you have any questions about the art world – how to collect, is an artist’s statement needed, how to start a gallery, are art fairs needed for a gallery and an artist, can I buy art installments, or anything else on your mind, now is the time to ask.
 Answering your questions - Robert Curcio, Priska Juschka, and William Carroll, artist in the exhibit, curator, educator, and past director of Charles Cowles Gallery, Elizabeth Harris Gallery, and until recently the EFA Studio Program.

-The exhibit is a survey of artists from Curcio’s over 30-year career that exemplifies the meaning of the title – being dedicated to doing something for a long period of time, especially when done with considerable effort or difficulty.
+The exhibit is a survey of artists from Curcio’s over 30-year career that exemplifies the meaning of the title – being dedicated to doing something for a long period, especially when done with considerable effort or difficulty.
 This is not an exhibit of the newest, hottest, what’s trending now, but of artists and their work that will pass the test of time.

 The artists Curcio curated into the exhibition reflect a life in art with a person’s relationship to an artist and their art.
 The exhibit’s as well as the curator’s history begins with Neil Jenney whom Curcio learned of in an Art in America’s Summer 1982 article and has followed Jenney’s career ever since.
 In 1989 at Ward-Nasse Gallery, Soho NYC, William Graef exhibited with Curcio when he was still making art.
 That same year an amazing performance artist, Andre Stitt, came to the gallery and began a collaboration that continues to this day.
 Art making ended in the early 1990s when Curcio became director and curator of Ward-Nasse Gallery exhibiting Chakaia Booker, Amy Hill, Simen Johan, and Gerald Slota in some of their first exhibitions.
 Along with Jeffrey Cyphers Wright, publisher of Cover Magazine and poet, they began presenting a series of readings.
 For this exhibit, Curcio and Wright continue their collaboration with a reading of long-haulers and others at the beginning of their long haul, see Event Listing.